developerfred/papi-simulator/README.md

 4. Click "Run Code" to execute
 5. View the output in the console panel

+## 💬 Community Engagement

+We actively participate in the Polkadot ecosystem by:

+### Grant Applications
+- [Polkadot Fast Grants Program](https://github.com/Polkadot-Fast-Grants/apply/pull/4) - Our application to receive funding for continued development and expansion of the playground features.

+### Forum Discussions
+- [Introducing PAPI Interactive Console/Playground](https://forum.polkadot.network/t/introducing-papi-interactive-console-playground/12425) - Join our discussion on the Polkadot Forum about the playground and share your feedback.

+### Development Tracking
+- Check our [GitHub Issues](https://github.com/developerfred/papi-simulator/issues) to see what we're working on, report bugs, or suggest new features.

 ## 📚 Learning Resources

 To learn more about Polkadot-API, check these resources: